Satellite Symposia

 Payment Terms

-If an order is placed after Tuesday, Feb.
-13, 2024, payment will be due upon reservation.
+If an order is placed after Feb.
+2, 2025, payment will be due immediately upon reservation.
+There is no 30-day grace period.
+DDW does allow for credit card payments.

 Cancellation Fee

-Notification of satellite symposium must be in writing.
-Any supporter canceling a satellite symposium will be charged a fee based on the following schedule:
+Notification of SS cancellation must be in writing.
+Any supporter canceling a SS will be charged a fee based on the following schedule:

 Satellite Symposium cancellations will result in automatic cancellation of any marketing opportunities and registered staff secured for the satellite symposium.
 No refunds will be provided for these other opportunities.